theemo-tokens/theemo/docs/sync/figma/reader.md

 ## Files

-It is possible to collect tokes across multiple files.
+It is possible to collect tokens across multiple files.
 Add all the file IDs you wish to sync from into the `files` array.

 `figmaReader` will parse tokens from each file and then merge them together.